 Most ethnic minority groups live in the middle and high mountains.
 The Sino-Tibetan (Han and Tibeto-Burmese ), Tai-Kadai and Hmong-Dzao ethnic groups reside primarily in the mountains of northern Vietnam.
 The Malayo-Polynesian group lives only on the south-central coast, the Central Highlands of Vietnam, and the South.

-With approximately 1.7 million people, the Tay are Vietnam's largest ethnic minority group.
-They mainly live in the northern and northwestern provinces of Vietnam – Cao Bang, Tuyen Quang, Bac Kan, Lang Son, Ha Giang, Thai Nguyen, and Lao Cai.
-It is possible to meet them in the ancient village of the Tay people in Na Hang (Tuyen Quang) or during their traditional festival "Long Tong", held every year in early January in Na Hang or Ba Be (Bac Kan).
+With 1.845 million people in 2019, the Tay are Vietnam’s largest ethnic minority, comprising ~1.92% of the population of Vietnam.
+They mainly live in the northern and northwestern provinces of Vietnam, including Cao Bang, Tuyen Quang, Bac Kan, Lang Son, Ha Giang, Thai Nguyen, and Lao Cai.
+It is possible to meet them in the ancient village of the Tay people in Na Hang (Tuyen Quang) or during their traditional "Long Tong" festival, held every year in early January in Na Hang or Ba Be (Bac Kan), where Then dances and harvest prayers showcase their vibrant community spirit.

 The Tay wear cotton clothes, woven by hand and most often dyed with indigo.
 The women wear long tunics with high collars, buttoned on the right side.
 Their pants have wide legs and a wide waistband.
 Tay women love to wear jewelry, especially silver necklaces and bracelets on their arms and wrists.
 Men's outfits are similar to women's.

-The Thai ethnic group mainly lives in the northern and central regions of Vietnam such as the provinces of Lai Chau, Dien Bien, Son La, Yen Bai, Hoa Binh, Nghe An, and Thanh Hoa.
-Among them, the district of Mai Chau (Hoa Binh), Pu Luong (Thanh Hoa), and Muong Lo (Yen Bai) are the regions where the most black and white Thais are concentrated.
+The Thai people live mainly in the northern and central provinces of Vietnam such as Lai Chau, Dien Bien, Son La, Yen Bai, Hoa Binh, Nghe An, and Thanh Hoa, with about 1.82 million people (2019).

 The Hmong are one of the largest ethnic groups in Vietnam.
 They live mainly in the northern mountains, at 1000 meters above sea level and in the provinces of Thanh Hoa and Nghe An.
 You will notably see a good number of Hmong dressed in their traditional clothes when you visit authentic ethnic markets in Son La (Pa Co market), in Ha Giang (Khau Vai, Pho Cao and Coc Pai markets) or in Lao Cai (Bac Ha, Can Cau, Coc Ly and Muong Khuong markets).